 Animals Struggling From Sea Ice Loss

-- Watch the video, Shrinking Ice: Impacts (Part 4) from NOAA about how animals like polar bears depend on sea ice for nearly all aspects of their life, including hunting, traveling and breeding.
+Watch the video Shrinking Ice: Impacts on Animals and People (Part 4) about how animals like polar bears depend on sea ice for nearly all aspects of their life, including hunting, traveling and breeding.

-- What role does sea ice play in polar bears' lives?
+- Identify what role sea ice plays in polar bears' lives.

 - Think of another animal that may be affected by changes in sea ice.
 How would this animal be affected?

-- How do changes in sea ice extent benefit some animals?
+- Explain how changes in sea ice extent could benefit some animals.

-- How is albedo linked to changes in habitats for polar bears and bowhead whales?
+- Explain how albedo can be linked to changes in habitats for polar bears and bowhead whales.

 - Global temperature anomalies from 1880 to 2018.
 (2019, February 12).
 YouTube.
 Retrieved October 12, 2022, from https://www.youtube.com/watch?v=gXXOkhoki8s

 - Melting Ice: Impacts on Animals and People (Part 4) | Every Full Moon | Ocean. (n.d.).
 Ocean Today.
 Retrieved October 12, 2022, from https://oceantoday.noaa.gov/fullmoon-shrinkingice/welcome.html

 - NASA Climate Kids: Home.
 Retrieved October 12, 2022, from https://climatekids.nasa.gov/

 Teachers, these mini lessons/student activities are perfect "warm up" tasks that can be used as a hook, bell ringer, exit slip, etc. They take less than a class period to complete.
 Learn more on the "My NASA Data What are Mini Lessons?" page.